 Here are a few more of our favourite images:

 A port city, Valpo is a destination on its own or a day trip from Santiago, Chile’s capital city.
 We spent several days in Valparaiso and could have easily stayed longer.
 However, if you’re based in Santiago or have limited time, a day trip might be the perfect option.

 Tips for Searching for Valparaiso Street Art

 - Bring a camera.
-I shot the street art on this page with both my Olympus OMD-Em5 and a few of the shots on the Olympus TG5.
+I shot the street art on this page with both my Olympus OMD-Em5 and a few of the shots on the predecessor to the Olympus TG-6.
 The first is a mirrorless technology camera with interchangeable lenses.
 It’s the perfect travel camera.
-However, when heading into less safe neighbourhoods or underwater, I want my waterproof, crushproof, portable TG5 that easily tucks away in a pocket when not in use.
+However, when heading into less safe neighbourhoods or underwater, I want my waterproof, crushproof, portable camera that easily tucks away in a pocket when not in use.
 Both cameras can shoot RAW format.